Distributions and Euler systems for the general linear group: In the motivic cohomology of Drinfeld modular schemes

-We note that the element $\kappa'_{\bN, U, (b_i)}$ depends on the choice of the preSiegel units involved in the definition.
-The element $\kappa_{\bN, U, (b_i)}$ is independent of the choice because the preSiegel units are determined up to $(q_\infty^d-1)$-st roots of unity.
+We note that the element $\kappa'_{\bN, U, (b_i)}$ depends on the choice of the pre-Siegel units involved in the definition, but the element $\kappa_{\bN, U, (b_i)}$ is independent of the choice because the pre-Siegel units are determined up to $(q_\infty^d-1)$-st roots of unity.

 We remark here that the product of Siegel units $f_1^* g_{N_1, (b_1), U}^{(d)} \cdots f_d^* g_{N_d, (b_d), U}^{(d)}$ is uniquely determined, but it is $(q_\infty^d-1)^{d-1}$ times $\kappa_{\bN, (b_i)}$, and is less sharp.